Gettysburg is a popular tourist destination, so a common question is “When is the best time to visit the Gettysburg Battlefield?”

 For those who don’t mind crowds and warm weather, the summer months are jam-packed with special events and opportunities to witness history.

 To commemorate the anniversary of the Battle of Gettysburg, a Civil War re-enactment is held at the Daniel Lady Farm each year.
-This event features unique items for sale, tours of a the Lady house and barn which were used as Civil War hospitals, and lots of demonstrations.
+This event features tours of the Lady house and barn which were both used as Civil War hospitals and lots of demonstrations.

-With the warm weather extending right into the evening, the summer months are a great time to line up a ghost tour.
+The summer months are also a great time to line up a ghost tour.

 As far as hotels, you’ll want to make your reservations well advance—especially if you want to visit Gettysburg the first week in July.
 Expect to pay a little more for hotels for this peak season as well.